miykael/nipype-beginner-s-guide/homepage/glossary.rst

 FSL (FMRIB Software Libraryand)
 *******************************
 `FSL <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL>`_ is a comprehensive library of analysis tools for fMRI, MRI and DTI brain imaging data.
 It runs on Apple and PCs (both Linux, and Windows via a Virtual Machine), and is very easy to install.
 Most of the tools can be run both from the command line and as GUIs.
-For an overview of the algorithms included in FSL go `here <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslOverview>`_.
+For an overview of the algorithms included in FSL go to the `overview section <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslOverview>`_ on their homepage.

 Fourier basis set
 *****************